-- Even though CARS is virtual this year, you will still be signed on and "live" to discuss and answer questions about your poster during your presentation time.
+- You will likely be visited by multiple people interested in hearing out about your project/poster.
 It is not unusual for people to prefer to hear from you about your project rather than standing and read your poster.
 To prepare for these conversations, practice answering these simple questions: - 1) What did you do? - 2) Why did you do it that way? - 3) What did you find? - 4) Why should anyone care? (i.e. why are your findings/experience important) - 5) What might you change if you could do it again? - 6) What would you do in the future with this topic?